2xA-ron/My-Projects-in-C-/README.md

 # My-Projects-in-C++-
-This repository demestrates the use of C++ in various projects
+This repository demestrates the use of C++ in various school projects.